 When the sales process is based on sales techniques that work, salespeople who are in the habit of using it will be more successful than those who take a more haphazard approach.

 Likewise, using a consistent process can help salespeople stay focused on all portions of the pipeline in a balanced manner, which helps avoid the roller coaster effect of getting too “busy” at one end of the pipeline to spend enough time at the other.

 Highly successful salespeople pay attention to what works and what doesn’t work on a daily basis, and adapt their approach to accommodate the changing marketplace and their buyers’ behavior style.

 Help your salespeople get in the habit of adapting in these three key ways:

-- Learning new skills: Salespeople who regularly engage in new training and skills development perform better than those who let their skills stagnate.
+- Learning new skills: Salespeople who regularly engage in new training and skills development perform better than those who let their sales techniques stagnate.

 - Adjusting to the market: As the market changes, so must the tactics of your salespeople.

 - Adjusting their communication approach to match the buyer: Buyers need to be sold to in a way that matches their behavior style and communication preferences.
 Your reps should be able to quickly identify the buying behavior style of their prospects—and adapt their conversation approach to match.

 Help your salespeople understand the importance of adapting, and then coach them regularly, as opportunities to adapt arise.